MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 ## Use Advanced provisioning

 > [!TIP]
-> Use the wizard to create a package with the common settings, then switch to the advanced editor to add other settings.
+> Use the wizard to create a package with the common settings, then switch to the advanced editor to add other settings.<br>
 > ![Switch to advanced editor](images/icd-simple-edit.png)

 1. If continuing from the previous section, select **Switch to advanced editor** otherwise